makrai/notes/lin1909-sentc-embed-nneigh-overap.md

   * not wholly surprising as the model was initialized using GloVe vectors
   * USE variants (DAN and Transformer) have fairly distinct [NNs than others]

-# 6 robustness of N2O across different query samples and sample sizes
+# 6 Robustness of N2O across different query samples and sample sizes

 ## Varying k.
-How sensitive our procedure is to k
+How sensitive our procedure is

 * changing [the number of nearest neighbors] does not significantly affect